Rectangular diagrams of surfaces: distinguishing Legendrian knots

 One can deduce from the fact that~$(\delta_+,\delta_-)$ is compatible with~$R_1$ and~$(\delta_+,\sigma(\delta_-))$ is compatible with~$\rho(R_1)$ that whenever~$R$ is an oriented rectangular diagram of a knot bi-Legendrian equivalent to~$R_1$, the following two conditions are equivalent: \begin{enumerate} \item $(\delta_+,\delta_-)$ is compatible with~$R$; \item $(\delta_+,\sigma(\delta_-))$ is compatible with~$\rho(R)$. \end{enumerate}

-Now observe that $\delta_+$ and $\delta_-$ intersect in a `non-optimal' way: they have a bigon, a disc enclosed by two arcs one of which is a subset of $\delta_+$ and the other of $\delta_-$ (the endpoints of the arcs are numbered $1$ and $2$ in the left picture in Figure~\ref{divconf}), and this bigon cannot be reduced, since the reduction would produce a non-admissible dividing configuration.
-This means by Lemma~\ref{non-reducible-lem} that the configuration $(\delta_+,\delta_-)$ is incompatible with any rigid diagram.
-In particular, it is incompatible with $R_2$ and $\rho(R_2)$.
+Now observe that $\delta_+$ and $\delta_-$ intersect in a `non-optimal' way: they have a bigon, that is, a disc enclosed by two arcs one of which is a subset of $\delta_+$ and the other of $\delta_-$ (the endpoints of the arcs are numbered~$1$ and~$2$ in the left picture in Figure~\ref{divconf}), and this bigon cannot be reduced, since the reduction would produce a non-admissible dividing configuration.
+This means by Lemma~\ref{non-reducible-lem} that the configuration $(\delta_+,\delta_-)$ is incompatible with any rigid diagram of a non-trivial knot.
+In particular, it is incompatible with $R_2$ and~$\rho(R_2)$.
 This implies that neither $(\delta_+,\delta_-)$ nor $(\delta_+,\sigma(\delta_-))$ is compatible with $R_2$. \end{proof}